There are so many things to see and do in Norfolk!

 Bircham Windmill, 20 minutes by car, is a charming old windmill and it’s still working!
 Children can look around the museum, watch the windmill in action, and to cap it all, bake their own bread.
 Stand back Paul Hollywood!

-Golf.
 You can read more about serious golf here, but for family fun with a putter visit Hunstanton’s Putting Green, or get everyone in the family into the swing on Searles’s driving range.

 History, Big Houses and the Queen

-You know you’ve come to the right place for a summer holiday when the Queen is having her own hols just down the road.
+You know you’ve come to the right place for a summer holiday when the Queen is having her own holidays just down the road.
 Sandringham House is open to the public most of the year, and the beautiful park is open year round.

-Along the coast, Holkham Hall, still privately owned and managed by the Leicester family, has a deer park, a brand new farming museum and a brilliant adventure playground.
+Along the coast, Holkham Hall, still privately owned and managed by the Leicester family, has a deer park, a farming museum and a brilliant adventure playground.
 Just beyond that are the National Trust properties of Blickling and Felbrigg, where Anne Boleyn grew up.
 Horrible History lesson anyone?